 The BioLogos Team

-Deborah Haarsma serves as President of The BioLogos Foundation, a position she has held since January 2013.
+Deborah Haarsma serves as the President of BioLogos, a position she has held since January 2013.
 Previously, she served as professor and chair in the Department of Physics and Astronomy at Calvin College in Grand Rapids, Michigan.